Abdul Razzaq Khan

-Nawabzada Abdul Razzaq Khan Niazi is a Pakistani politician who had been a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.
+Nawabzada Abdul Razzaq Khan Niazi (1950-2023) was a Pakistani politician who had been a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 He was born on 7 July 1950 in Murree.

 He graduated in 1970 from Forman Christian College and has a degree of Bachelor of Arts.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-177 (Khanewal-IV) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-177 (Khanewal-IV) in the 1988 Pakistani general election but was unsuccessful.
 He received 23,329 votes and lost the seat to Irfan Ahmad Khan, a candidate of Islami Jamhoori Ittehad (IJI).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-177 (Khanewal-IV) in 1990 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-177 (Khanewal-IV) in the 1990 Pakistani general election but was unsuccessful.
 He received 23,844 votes and lost the seat to Irfan Ahmad Khan, a candidate of IJI.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-177 (Khanewal-IV) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-177 (Khanewal-IV) in the 1993 Pakistani general election but was unsuccessful.
 He received 10,957 votes and lost the seat to Irfan Ahmad Khan, a candidate of Pakistan Muslim League (N) (PML-N).

+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-177 (Khanewal-IV) in the 1997 Pakistani general election but was unsuccessful.
+He received 15,792 votes and lost the seat to Irfan Ahmad Khan, a candidate of Pakistan Muslim League (N) (PML-N).

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-218 (Khanewal-VII) in 2002 Pakistani general election.
-He received 48,120 votes and defeated Aslam Bodla.
+He ran for the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-218 (Khanewal-VII) in the 2002 Punjab provincial election but was unsuccessful.
+He received 48,120 votes and was defeated by Aslam Bodla.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-218 (Khanewal-VII) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-218 (Khanewal-VII) in the 2008 Punjab provincial election but was unsuccessful.
 He received 32,043 votes and lost the seat to Muhammad Jamil Shah, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of the Punjab as an Independent candidate from Constituency PP-218 (Khanewal-VII) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an Independent candidate from Constituency PP-218 (Khanewal-VII) in the 2013 Punjab provincial election.
 He received 34,661 votes and defeated Peer Muhammad Jameel Shah, a candidate of PML-N.

 In May 2018, he joined Pakistan Tehreek-e-Insaf (PTI).

+He ran for the seat of the Provincial Assembly of Punjab as a candidate of the PTI from PP-209 Khanewal-VII in the 2018 Punjab provincial election, but was unsuccessful.
+He received 39,064 votes and was defeated by Muhammad Faisal Khan Niazi, a candidate of the PML(N).

+On 23 May 2023, he left the PTI due to the 2023 Pakistani protests.